elvis-darko/AZUBI-AFRICA---TALENT-MOBILITY-PROGRAM-ASSESSMENT/README.md

 ## EVALUATION

+The evaluation metric is the F1-score.
 The model would predict the likelihood of a client subscribing to a term limit given certain parameters.
+The model with the highest F-1 score will be the best performing model.

 The final work would look like this: